Skip to content Skip to footer

 Weather

-Brownsville experiences a subtropical climate with hot summers and mild winters.
+Brownsville experiences a humid subtropical climate with hot summers and mild winters.
 Average temperatures range from 50°F (10°C) in winter to 95°F (35°C) in summer.
-Rainfall is highest in September and lowest in March.
-Humidity levels can be high, especially in the summer months.
-Air quality is generally good.
+The area receives around 27 inches of rainfall annually, with the heaviest precipitation occurring from May to October.
+Humidity levels can be high throughout the year, averaging around 85%.

 Language

 English is the predominant language spoken in Brownsville.
-Spanish is also widely spoken due to the city’s proximity to the Mexican border.
+However, Spanish is also widely spoken, reflecting the city’s diverse cultural influences and close proximity to the Mexican border.

 Cost Of Living